 CountIf aggregation functions.

-In the upper right of the navigation bar, we’ll click on the big Ask a question button, then select Custom question.
-We’ll select the Sample Dataset included with Metabase, and choose the
+In the upper right of the navigation bar, we’ll click on the + New button, then select Question.
+We’ll select Raw data > Sample Database, and choose the

 Step 2: add your first metric

-CountIf function, though, if you’re interested in counting the rows in your table over time instead of summing a column.
+CountIf function if you’re interested in counting the rows in your table over time instead of summing a column.)

-So to add our first metric, in the “Summarize” area of the notebook we’ll click the button that says “Pick the metric you want to see,” and scroll down to the “Custom Expression” option.
+To add our first metric, in the Summarize area of the Notebook Editor we’ll click the button that says

 In the box that pops up, we’ll write the following: